-10.1.38 Post-Albuterol (2 puffs) Spirometry Testing (PALB2_SPIRO)
+10.1.38 Post-Albuterol (2 puffs) Spirometry Testing (PALB2_SPIRO) --------- ---

-Purpose: To record the outcome measurements from the participant's pulmonary function testing after 2 puffs of albuterol were administered.
+- Purpose: To record the outcome measurements from the participant's pulmonary function testing after 2 puffs of albuterol were administered. - Who: The Pulmonary Function Technician completes the form. - When: Refer to Visit Procedure Checklists.